 Financing Options

 Usually, the dental office where you receive your treatment will offer some sort of in-house financing option like a payment plan.
-Be sure to check in with them and see what your options are.
+Check with them to learn more about your options.
+Plus, sometimes dentists offer package deals on their veneers, so if you buy X amount, they’ll offer you a discount.

 Insurance Coverage